doctorray117/ev2020games/README.md

 ## Inputs

-Create a sourcefile and a dictionaryfile that contain all lowercase versions of the words to compare, without spaces or special characters.
-Doing this is beyond the scope of the readme, but really contains a little find and replace in notepad, and some tolower() in awk, with some sed sprinkled in here and there.
+Create a sourcefile and a dictionaryfile that contain all the words or phrases to compare.
+The program will remove any special characters, though you may consider replacing any non-English letters to their English equivalents as those would otherwise be removed.

 ## Usage